IpshitaKarmakar/table-output-assessment/README.md

 - JavaScript

 ## Deployment
-The project is hosted using a static hosting service (such as GitHub Pages or Vercel) and is publicly accessible for review.
+The project is hosted using a static hosting service github pages and is publicly accessible for review.

 ## Author
-**Ipshita Karmakar**
+Ipshita Karmakar
+Final Year in National Insitute of Technology Arunachal Pradesh, India